CSimbulan/ivtable/README.md

 - Level 15: this will show CP and HP for level 15.
 This is useful for research task Pokémon which are caught at level 15.
 - Under 90%: this will show all combinations of thats from 66.7% (10/10/10) to 100% (15/15/15).
 The nundo stats will show even if this setting is OFF.
 - Colored rows: this will toggle ON/OFF the coloring of table rows.

+### Export As CSV File

+This button will export the table data to a csv file.
+Note that all the values will be wrapped in double quotation marks.
+This is how the library used to export does it.
+There is supposed to be a way to remove the quotes but it does not seem to be working.